 rule is not considered.
 As with default rules, you specify cluster-specific

 clusterAdmissionRules: CLUSTER_SPECIFIER: ADMISSION_RULE

-where CLUSTER_SPECIFIER is the name of the cluster to which the rule
+where CLUSTER_SPECIFIER is the resource ID of the cluster to which

 location.name (for example,